joverandout/Web-Based-Hale-Interpreter/README.md

 ```
 $ python3 haleMain.py
 ```
-This will open the interactive interpreter similar to GHCI or `stack repl` for haskell, or similar to running just `python3` and starting the pyhton interpreter.
+This will open the interactive interpreter similar to GHCI or `stack repl` for haskell, or similar to running just `python3` and starting the python interpreter.
 Otherwise you can run
 ```
 $ python3 haleMain.py [testfilename]